-Parking is limited and challenging at BRR, particularly if the weather conditions are wet.
-The shortest possible walk from the parking lot to the start is about ¼ mile and many will have to walk up to ½ mile.
+Parking can be challenging at BRR, particularly if the weather conditions are wet.
+The shortest possible walk from the parking lot to the start is at least ¼ mile and many will have to walk up to ½ mile.
 The lot is grass (with some mud, depending on the weather) and not flat.
 Despite having fewer runners for the 2021 Bull Run Run than we have had in recent years, parking may still be challenging if we experience wet conditions prior to the race.

 What You Can Do to Help

 - Be Patient and Polite - We will have a crew of volunteer parking attendants.
 Please be polite to them.
 Be patient.

 - Park Close Together - Our parking attendants will ask you to park close to your neighbor.
 This is inconvenient, we know.
 But we need to get everyone in!
 Please help.

 - Bring the Right Car - If you have a choice of car, bring one that will do well on mud.
 Do not, however, bring a large car if you can avoid it.
 Please leave campers, big trucks, etc. at home.

 - Park Legally! - See below for important rules.
 Please park correctly.

 For 2021, we are asking crew to stay home.
 We know you want to have your loved ones there with you to share in the joy of your race achievement; we just ask that for this one year, they stay away from Hemlock Overlook Regional Park and the Bull Run Run race course.
 We look forward to welcoming crew back to BRR to add to the festive atmosphere starting again in 2022.

 Please abide by these rules.
 Illegally parked cars may be towed.